Bit-Apps-Pro/file-manager/readme.txt

 == Description ==

-Best File manager and Code editor plugin for WordPress.
+File manager and Code editor plugin for WordPress.
 You can edit, upload, delete, copy, move, rename, archive and extract files with the file manager plugin.
 You don’t need to worry about FTP anymore.
 It is really simple and easy to use.

 = Advance Plugin Of Your WordPress system =

 📢 **Join our new community [File Manager](https://www.facebook.com/groups/bitapps) & get updates of our new plugin.**

-📢 **We are open for freelance work/custom development for this plugin.
+📢 **We are open for freelance work/custom development.
 [Connect](https://bitapps.pro/contact) with us for further information.**

 Just install the plugin by following the standard WordPress plugin install process.
 All the file management is in one place.